Matteo Darmian: International career

 After playing for Italy at under-17 and under-18 levels, he made his debut for the under-19 squad, led by Francesco Rocca, in June 2007.
 At the 2008 UEFA European U-19 Championship he played in the starting line-up, always in the role of a right-back.
 In 2009, he took part in the Mediterranean Games, playing seven games for the under-20 side.
 On 25 March 2009, he made his debut for the Italy under-21 side in a 2–2 friendly match draw against Austria, which was played in Vienna.
 From 10 to 12 March 2014, he was called up to the senior national team by coach Cesare Prandelli as part of an internship to evaluate young players ahead of the 2014 FIFA World Cup, and was also part of the next meeting between 14 and 15 April 2014.

 Given his excellent season with Torino, on 13 May 2014, he was included in the list of 30 provisional players for the 2014 World Cup.
 He made his debut for the Azzurri on 31 May 2014, at the age of 24, playing as a right-back in a goalless friendly match with Ireland which was held in London.
 The following day, he was included in the list of 23 players selected for the 2014 World Cup.
 On 14 June 2014, he made his debut at the World Cup, starting Italy's opening game against England, which Italy won 2–1.
 He also played the next two games against Costa Rica and Uruguay, both of which were 1–0 defeats for Italy who failed to qualify for the next round.

 In early 2015, he was awarded with the Pallone Azzurro as the best player of the national team for 2014.
 On 10 October of that year, he scored his first international goal, which was the final one of a 3–1 away win over Azerbaijan which sealed Italy's qualification to UEFA Euro 2016.
 On 31 May 2016, he was named in Antonio Conte's 23-man Italy squad for Euro 2016.
 In the round of 16 of the tournament, at Stade de France in Paris on 27 June 2016, he came off the bench and set-up Graziano Pellè's 91st minute volley to give the Azzurri a 2–0 win over defending champions Spain.
 On 2 July 2016, he missed Italy's final penalty in a 6–5 shoot-out defeat to reigning World Cup champions Germany in the quarter-finals of the competition.

+After a long period of absence, in 2023 he returned regularly in the convocations of Italy, scoring against North Macedonia in November 2023.